Becoming a Monk

 Who Is Saint Benedict?

 St. Benedict was a monk who lived from 480 to 543.
 He was from a town in Italy called Norcia.
 When he was young he went to school in Rome but decided to become a monk.
 First he lived alone in a cave called Subiaco.
 Later he became the head of a monastery at Montecassino in Italy.
 He was then known as an abbot.
 While he was there he wrote a little book called The Rule.
 It became the rule of life for monks in other monasteries, too.
-Since they followed The Rule of St. Benedict, they became known as Benedictine Monks, and lived in Benedictine monasteries or abbeys.
+Since they followed The Rule of St. Benedict, they became known as Benedictine monks and lived in Benedictine monasteries or abbeys.

 -